top of page

 Articles

-1. "On Discounting Wrongdoers" (w/ Gunnar Björnsson), Analysis (forthcoming)
+2. "On Discounting Wrongdoers" (w/ Gunnar Björnsson), Analysis (forthcoming).

 Guest editor